Ryan Yamane

-Ryan I. Yamane (born October 24, 1969, in Honolulu, Hawaii) is an American politician and a Democratic member of the Hawaii House of Representatives from November 2004 to January 2023 representing District 37.
+Ryan Ichiro Yamane (born October 24, 1969) is an American politician and a Democratic member of the Hawaii House of Representatives from November 2004 to January 2023 representing District 37.

 Yamane was reelected to a two-year term in the 2022 Hawaiʻi House of Representatives election, but resigned on January 3, 2023 to accept an appointment in Governor Josh Green's cabinet.
 Gov. Green appointed Trish La Chica to the District 37 seat on February 15, 2023.

 Education

 Yamane earned his Bachelor of Arts in psychology, his MSW, and his Master of Business Administration from the University of Hawaiʻi.